THE RIGHT CROSS TO TAKE UP DAILY (Part 2)

 It takes the mindset not to seek or do your own will, but the perfect will of the Lord in every matter or situation to be a disciple of Christ.

 This kind of a mindset is the cross you are expected to bear daily.
-When you cease to have this mindset, you will begin to seek or do your own will, thereby ceasing to be a disciple of Christ.
+When you cease to have this mindset, you will begin to seek or do your own will.

 Lastly the cross represents a lifestyle: